 - Ray Burd, of the University of Scranton, who merged print and mail, took over the campus copier fleet, and brought VDP to his university, was hit by a falling branch on the tree he was cutting down.

-- Dave Hadenfeldt, an enthusiastic advocate for 3D printing in the in-plant, was taken out by a distracted driver while enjoying a ride on the motorcycle he loved so much.
+- Dave Hadenfeldt, an enthusiastic advocate for 3D printing at the University of Nebraska, Lincoln's in-plant, was taken out by a distracted driver while enjoying a ride on the motorcycle he loved so much.

 Rest in peace, my friends.
 You’re not forgotten.